ecoFw/review_mrio-land/report.md

     ## [65] "A METHOD FOR ECONOMIC INPUT-OUTPUT SOCIAL IMPACT ANALYSIS WITH APPLICATION TO US ADVANCED MANUFACTURING"

     io.bdf[q.met & q.ml, c("TI")]

     ## [1] "MODELLING MULTI-REGIONAL ECOLOGICAL EXCHANGES: THE CASE OF UK AND AFRICA"
     ## [2] "TRADING LAND: A REVIEW OF APPROACHES TO ACCOUNTING FOR UPSTREAM LAND REQUIREMENTS OF TRADED PRODUCTS"
-    ## [3] "INVENTORY DEVELOPMENT AND INPUT-OUTPUT MODEL OF US LAND USE: RELATING LAND IN PRODUCTION TO CONSUMPTION"

-    io.bdf[q.met.land, c("TI")]

-    ## [1] "MODELLING MULTI-REGIONAL ECOLOGICAL EXCHANGES: THE CASE OF UK AND AFRICA"
-    ## [2] "TRADING LAND: A REVIEW OF APPROACHES TO ACCOUNTING FOR UPSTREAM LAND REQUIREMENTS OF TRADED PRODUCTS"